Energy Saving Tips

 Use duct tape to seal the cracks between each section of an air duct on your central conditioning or forced heating system.

-Buy efficient air-conditioners.
-Look out for the yellow label and the black stars.
-The more the stars, the more efficient the application, no label no good!
+Buy energy efficient refrigerators.
+Let the yellow label and stars be your guide.
+The more the stars, the more efficient the fridge.
+Efficient fridges consume less electricity.

 The work of a fan is to turn the air in a particular area so that the place will not be too warm.
 It is therefore important that the area be well ventilated to enable the fan function efficiently.
 If the following steps are followed, one can enjoy the fan to its maximum;